aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/saving-a-document/_index.md

 The following code example shows how to load and save a document to a stream:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadAndSaveToStream-LoadAndSave.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-LoadAndSaveToStream-LoadAndSave.java" >}}

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/LoadingSavingAndConverting/Document.doc).